 3. Collect Visitors' Emails

 The people who visit your site have landed there because they are interested in the topic you cover.
-This is as targeted of an audience as you can meet.
-It is important that you collect their contact information so you can continue to market to these individuals.
+This is as target of an audience as you can meet.
+You must collect their contact information so you can continue to market to these individuals.

 91% of people check their email inboxes every single day.
 Compare that to sites like Facebook, where your post may get pushed down the news feed by all the noise.